-"The Society is established for the benevolent or charitable purpose of providing by voluntary contributions primarily for:
+The Society is established for the following charitable purposes:

-- 1. the relief of financial need among people employed or formerly employed in the brewing or distilling profession; and - 2. the advancement of education in brewing, distilling, fermentation and related subjects, courses and examinations by making grants of money to individuals and organisations.
+- 1. the relief of financial need among people employed or formerly employed in the brewing or distilling profession; and - 2. the advancement of education in brewing, distilling, fermentation and related subjects, courses and examinations.

+By making grants of money to individuals and organisations / charitable organisations.